 In fact, the bank offers a savings account—BPI Jumpstart Savings—for elementary and high school students aged 10 to 17.

-College students can avail of a savings account that’s easy on the budget: BPI Kaya Savings with a required initial deposit of only Php 200 and no maintaining balance.
+College students can avail themselves of a savings account that’s easy on the budget.

 For student-applicants, BPI accepts school ID, as long as it has the principal’s or head of school’s signature.

-The bank also requires students to provide their contact number when opening an account.
+The bank also requires students to provide their contact numbers when opening an account.

 Students below 18 years old need to be accompanied by a guardian during account opening.